-Brenda Cordova heads the Mexico practice for Braumiller Law Group, PLLC.
+Brenda Cordova leads the San Luis Potosi office in Mexico for Braumiller Law Group, PLLC.
 She has been involved in Mexican Customs and trade matters since 1994.

 Brenda has represented a wide range of multi-national and small companies, advising them on business matters in Mexico.
 She has helped these clients with their Customs and international trade law issues, and she is widely recognized as an expert in the following areas: classification ruling requests, labeling requirements, import/export procedures, certified companies and NEEC, free-trade agreements including NAFTA, certificates of origin, IMMEX, foreign investment, and incorporation procedures.